Black and White Printers: Cost & Quality Guide

 Mono laser printers can print high volumes of documents in a swift manner - therefore they are far more cost effective for businesses that need to print in bulk.
 This means that unless you need to print in colour on a daily basis, a black and white printer is the optimal solution for you.
 Here is a more detailed description of some of the benefits.

 Price of Black and White Printers

-The main advantage of monochrome laser printers is that they cost significantly less to own.
-Even though their purchase price is higher than that of inkjets the more significant difference can be seen in the running costs of toner and replacement of components, which results in an overall low price per print for non-colour units.
+The main advantage of black and white printers is that they cost significantly less to own.
+Even though their purchase price is higher than that of inkjets, the more significant difference can be seen in the running costs of toner and replacement of components, which results in an overall low price per print for non-colour units.

 When it comes to printers, you typically have a number of payment options: from buying to printer lease and hire.

 If you are looking for the cheapest value for money, especially if you need the additional functions like scanner, copier and fax, a laser black and white photocopier will definitely deliver.

 The cost of supplies as well as repairs and maintenance adds to the overall price per print.
 The easiest way to compare printers is by their basic price per print.
 You can calculate that by taking the given printers’ toner cost and dividing it by the page yield (the approximate number of pages that can be printed before the toner runs out).

 The price per print generally depends on the size of the machine.
 Small volume printers are cheap to buy, but more expensive to run, namely 0.7-1.1p per page printed with a new cartridge or around 0.4p with a recycled one.
 Whereas a medium volume printer may be more expensive and bulky, but can deliver prints at prices as low as 0.2p per page.